 If you are investing in Equity Funds for the first time…

-Many new investors are wary of investing in the capital market since they are little capital to invest (young investors) or lack time to constantly monitor their investments (a must for share investments) or lack the expertise to choose the right shares.
+Many new investors are wary of investing in the capital market since they have little capital to invest (young investors) or lack time to constantly monitor their investments (a must for share investments) or lack the expertise to choose the right shares.
 Hence, they turn to equity mutual funds.
 However, there are many types of equity funds available and choosing the right one can still be a challenge.
 We recommend most new investors to opt for Large-Cap Equity Funds.
 These schemes typically invest in the shares of the best companies in the market and have a history of generating consistent returns.

 If you are a seasoned investor…